 The IF function will perform a logical test (MIN(C5,D5)<=0).
 If the logical test returns TRUE, the function will return the string Can Not Be Calculated.
 And if the logical test returns FALSE, then the function will return the percentage of change between the two values ( (D5/C5)-1).

-⦿ Upon pressing ENTER, the formula will return the string Can Not Be Calculated as the new value (D5) or Income (This Year) is negative.
+The formula will return the string Can Not Be Calculated as the new value (D5) or Income (This Year) is negative.

 Read More: How to Calculate Year over Year Percentage Change in Excel

-Another way is to show a P or L if there is a negative number and the company makes a profit or incurs a loss.
+Another way is to show a P or L if there is a negative number and the company either makes a profit or incurs a loss.

 Steps: